sktime/sktime/docs/source/api_reference/transformations.rst

 Series-to-Panel transformers
 ----------------------------

-Thee transformers create a panel from a single series.
+These transformers create a panel from a single series.

 Bootstrap transformations
 ~~~~~~~~~~~~~~~~~~~~~~~~~